 Carbondale, IL 62901

-The building is named after Paul Simon, who served in the U.S. House of Representatives from 1975 to 1985 and the U.S. Senate from 1985 to 1997.
+Built in 1978, the Senator Paul Simon Federal Building is named after Paul Martin Simon, who served in the U.S. House of Representatives from 1975-85 and the U.S. Senate 1985-97.

 The shortcut for this page is www.gsa.gov/simonfb.